 Getting the Last Seat

 I had taken the train not from Athens, however, but from Thessaloniki in the north, about a three-hour train ride.
 At any rate, I was glad to have arrived at all since the train broke down halfway into the journey.

-Consequently, I was a bit worried since I wanted to join the sunset tour of the monasteries of Meteora.
+Consequently, I was a bit worried since I wanted to join the sunset tour of the Meteora monasteries.
 On the other hand, I had booked a hotel a few days earlier just in case such a mishap occurred.

 A Meteora Monastery Now a Nunnery

 Our first stop was at St. Barbara, aka Rousannou, a 16th-century Meteora monastery that is now a nunnery.
 Although the lowest of the Meteora monasteries, it was still quite a climb up the steps to the entrance.
-(The €3 entrance fee, the same for all the monasteries, was not included in the tour price.)
+(The €3 entrance fee (children under 12 years free), the same for all the monasteries, was not included in the tour price.)